Skip to main content

 More information

-Approved Tariffs: Find the most recent CCA tariffs.
+Approved tariffs and filings: Find the most recent CCA tariffs and rate filings.

-Cap and Invest Rate Notices: Read about the changes to your bill due to CCA.
+2023 and 2025 cap-and-invest rate notices: Read about the initial changes to your bill due to CCA.

 Assistance programs